Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Introduction

 While DMs based on this global method can be computational expensive to compute since they use all the points in $X$, they have theoretical appeal, at least for certain elliptic problems.
 For example, in~\cite{EHNRW}, it is shown that, for PD kernels and operators like $\opL=1-\Delta$, $\MM_X$ is invertible with a modest stability bound, see \cite[Proposition 4.4]{EHNRW}, and that the spectrum of $\MM_X$ is strictly positive.
 One of the primary motivations of this paper is to show that similar results hold for CPD kernels and more general operators $\opL$ involving polynomials of $\Delta$.
 For example, for the simpler case of $\opL=-\Delta$, we prove that the spectrum of $\MM_X$ is real and non-negative, as illustrated for a particular $X\subset\Sph^2$ in Figure \ref{fig:example_spectra} ($\times$ markers).

-A more computationally efficient problem considers instead constructing a DM by approximating $\opL$ using kernel-collocation over local subsets (or stencils) of $X$.
-In this case, the DM, which we denote by $\overline{\MM}_X$, can also be written in a local Lagrange form:
+A more computationally efficient approach considers instead constructing a DM by approximating $\opL$ using kernel-collocation over local subsets (or stencils) of $X$.
+One of these techniques uses a ``local Lagrange functions'', $\{b_j\}$, generated by a PD or CPD kernel $\Phi$, but only using a small stencil $\Upsilon_j\subset X$ consisting of points near to $x_j$, so that $b_j(x_k) = \delta_{j,k}$ for $x_k \in \Upsilon_j$.
+In this case the DM, which we denote by $\MLL_X$, is sparse and is given by

-where each $b_j$ is generated by the kernel $\Phi$, but uses only a small stencil $X_j\subset X$ consisting of points near to $x_j$, and satisfies $b_j(x_k) = \delta_{j,k}$ for $x_k \in X_j$.
-This local approach (described in more detail in section \ref{S:Surface_splines}) is similar to the radial basis function finite difference (RBF-FD) method, which has been used widely in many applications on surfaces and general Euclidean domains (e.g.~\cite{fornberg_flyer_2015,SHANKAR2014JSC, OANH, OLEG, tominec,SHANKAR2014JSC}).
-While this local method produces a sparse DM and is much more computationally efficient than the global method, it is more difficult to prove results about the spectral stability of the resulting DMs.
-Another primary motivation of this article is to show that for certain elliptic operators and certain kernels $\Phi$ the spectrum of $\overline{\MM}_X$ also has non-negative real part.
-For example, we give a theory that describe the numerical results for the spectrum of $\overline{\MM}_X$ illustrated in Figure \ref{fig:example_spectra} (square markers), i.e., that is non-negative and close to the spectrum of $\overline{\MM}_X$.
+For certain point sets $X$ and kernels $\Phi$, $\opL b_j$ is very close to $\opL \chi_j$ even for relatively small stencils.
+This is a consequence of results in \cite{FHNWW}, which considers local Lagrange bases for certain CPD kernels on spheres (e.g., restricted surface splines), but has been generalized to other kernels on other manifolds \cite{HNRW}.
+Note that the local Lagrange approach is described in more detail in section \ref{S:Surface_splines}.
+Another local technique is the radial basis function finite difference (RBF-FD) method, which has been used widely in many applications on surfaces and general Euclidean domains (e.g.~\cite{fornberg_flyer_2015,SHANKAR2014JSC, OANH, OLEG, tominec,SHANKAR2014JSC}).
+This method also constructs a sparse DM, which we denote by $\MFD_X$, but it uses a different stencil-based kernel-collocation approach (as detailed in Section \ref{rbf_fd}).